srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     * **Select the IoT hubs this group can be assigned to:** is set to **AZ-220-HUB-{YOUR-ID}.azure-devices.net**
     * **Initial device Twin State** contains the `telemetryDelay` property set to the value of `"1"`

-1. After you have verified the Enrollment Group settings, close the **Enrollment Group Details** pane.
+1. After you have verified the Enrollment Group settings, close the **Enrollment Group Details** blade.

 ### Exercise 4: Configure simulated device with X.509 certificate